Koenigsegg CC850: Specifications

 Despite the similar name, the CC850 does not share any components with the original CC8S and is instead based on the Koenigsegg Jesko.
 Similar to the Jesko, the CC850 shares the same multilink front and rear suspension, which consists of double wishbones, hydraulic and gas-hydraulic shock absorbers, with Triplex dampers at the rear.
 Steering is rack and pinion, with Koenigsegg's proprietary 9-speed Light Speed Transmission sending power to the rear wheels.
 The CC850 also has a feature called the Engage Shifter System, which allows the driver to simulate six gears of manual shifting with a physical clutch pedal as opposed to paddle shifters.
 The engine is also borrowed from the Jesko, with smaller turbochargers, resulting in a power output of 1185 hp at 7,800 rpm on regular fuel, or 1385 hp on E85.
 Peak torque is 1385 Nm at 4,800 rpm.
 The forged aluminium wheels (20" x 9.5" front, 21" 12.25" rear) are fitted with Michelin Pilot Sport 4S (265/35R-20 front, and 325/30R-21 rear).
 Stopping power is provided by a set of 410 mm 6-piston calipers on the front wheels and 395 mm 4-piston calipers on the rear.

+CCGT1

+The Koenigsegg CCGT1 is a special edition of the CC850 revealed at the 2026 Monterey Car Week.

+The Car was a tribute to the original 2007 GT1 project that was planned, however with the abrupt discontinuation of the FIA GT1 World Championship the GT1 never had to chance to race.